Abiolaakapo/LITA_CAPSTONE_PROJECT_CUSTOMERDATA/README.md

   - Calculate total revenue by subscription type.
   - Find top three regions by subscription cancellations.
   - Find the total number of active and cancelled subscriptions.

+    ### Data Analysis
+    The data analysis was carried out using some select statements in SQL to query the data, Excel functions was used to calculate values such as Basic, Premium, Standard and total revenue generated.